 Contract the biceps extra hard at the top.
 Then slowly lower the barbell back to the starting point, and repeat.

-Note: If using a straight bar hurts your wrists or elbows, you can use an EZ-curl bar instead.
+Note: If using a straight bar hurts your wrists or elbows, you can use a curl bar instead.

 Barbell Curl Benefits:

 The barbell curl is the best biceps exercise for overall size and strength gains.
 This is because it lets you overload the biceps with more weight than is possible with any other exercise.